snblaise/E-Commerce-MVP-Deployment/README.md

 ![Alt text](<Images/add widget.png>)

-Take note, if you run in an erro trying to upload a images to the side, follow the instructions in this link to troubleshoot
+Take note, if you run into an error trying to upload a image to the side, follow the instructions in this link to troubleshoot

 https://community.magento.com/t5/Magento-2-x-Technical-Issues/Magento-2-3-0-Can-t-upload-logo-img/td-p/115196

 GOOD LucK

-**Step 14: Check if the customization is in place** click on the drop down menu beside admin and select customer view.
+**Step 14: Check if the customization is in place** click on the drop-down menu beside admin and select customer view.

 ![Alt text](<Images/final home page.png>)